CipherBayLabs/svm-fhe/README.md

 # TFHE Server with Solana Integration

 The idea here is to create an off-chain server that handles FHE operations symbolically on the SVM.
-Essentially when an on-chain action is needed, an event will be emited and orginazed via a TS server where it then will be forwarded to the Rust backend where the encryption, FHE opertaions and decryption requests are handled.
+Essentially when an on-chain action is needed, an event will be emited and orginazed via a TS server where it then will be forwarded to the Rust backend where the encryption, FHE operations and decryption requests are handled.
 The Goal is to build a generalized FHE coprocessor that is native to the SVM, ideally including a wide range of operations, different FHE schemes and threshold decryption.
 Next steps include on-chain verification.

 ## 🔍 Overview